 Matariki - the Māori New Year

-Matariki symbolizes Māori new year under the Māramataka - Lunar Calendar.
+Matariki symbolizes Māori new year under the Māramataka - the Māori lunar calendar.
 Each star holds a certain significance over our wellbeing and environment, as seen from Te Ao Māori (the Māori view of the world).
 Historically, these stars were closely tied to planting, harvesting and hunting.
 If the stars appeared clear and bright, it signified an abundant season ahead.

 Matariki takes place in New Zealand's mid-winter from late May to early July.
-The dates vary according to tribes and geography.
-This year (2022) is the first public holiday in New Zealand to celebrate Matariki.
-It will be on Friday 24 June, marking the reappearance of the constellation.
+The dates vary according to tribes and geography and dates shift annually to align with the Māramataka.
+This year (2024) the Matariki public holiday will be observed on Friday 28 June, marking the reappearance of the constellation.
 The best time to view the Matariki cluster is early morning, just before dawn.

 Aronui Wines, Nelson | Photo: Chocolate Dog Studio